mspnp/aks-baseline-regulated/docs/deploy/11-validate-cluster-access-and-bootstrapping.md

 ### Bootstrapping results validation

-Your cluster was deployed with Azure Policy and Flux extension.
-You'll execute some commands to show how those add-ons are manifesting itself in your cluster.
+Your cluster was deployed with Azure Policy and the Flux GitOps extension.
+You'll execute some commands to show how those are manifesting itself in your cluster.

 ## Steps